Find Affordable College Courses

 Who Is Getting a Master’s Degree in Social Work?

 This is one of the most frequently chosen graduate majors.
 It is the 3rd most popular in the country with 32,218 students graduating with a master’s in social work in 2021.
-The major attracts more women than men.
-About 88% of the recent graduates in this field are female.
+This major is dominated by women with about 87% of recent graduates being female.

 Racial-Ethnic Diversity